Replace parts of an image using text prompts

 Generate and edit images using text prompts

-Swap faces in photos
+Swap faces in two images

-Edit images using prompts and change maps
+Extend images using prompts and alignment options

 FLUX.1 Dev Inpainting Model Beta GPU is a cutting-edge AI-powered image editing tool designed to help users replace or modify specific parts of an image using text prompts.
 This beta version is optimized for GPU performance, making it faster and more efficient for creative and development tasks.
 It leverages advanced inpainting technology to seamlessly integrate changes into images, ensuring natural and coherent results.